jexica-dev/digiAltar/README.md

 # digi-Altar

 **digi-Altar** is a cyber spiritual space, where you can create, share, and inspire your own altar using a hybrid mix of relics and artifacts.
-Images may link to actual objects that you may purchase and add to your own physical sanctuary.

 <br>